revk/ESP32-Faikin/Manuals/Advanced.md

 ## Settings

-There are a number of standard settings as per the [RevK library](https://github.com/revk/ESP32-RevK), including things like `hostname`, `mqtthost`, `wifissid`, etc. Settings specific to the Faikin module are as follows.
+There are a number of standard settings as per the [RevK library](https://github.com/revk/ESP32-RevK), including things like `hostname`, `mqtthost`, `wifissid`, etc. Settings specific to the Faikout module are as follows.

-The web pages provide settings for the basic WiFi/MQTT, the Faikin specific settings, and an Advanced settings page listing a lot of more detailed settings.
+The web pages provide settings for the basic WiFi/MQTT, the Faikout specific settings, and an Advanced settings page listing a lot of more detailed settings.

 Note that web settings can be disabled with `websettings`, and the web based control pages can be disabled with `webcontrol`.
 It is also possible to apply a password for the web settings 9this is not sent security, so use with care on a local network which you control).